BYD Dolphin Review & Prices

 Electric range, emissions and tax

-The top two specifications - Comfort and Design - share the same battery and motor combo, so both offer an official 265-mile range from a bigger 60.4kWh battery, which works out at 4.4mi/kWh.
+Both the Comfort and Design trim levels share the same battery and motor combo, so both offer an official 265-mile range from a 60.4kWh battery, which works out at 4.4mi/kWh - though we found 4.0mi/kWh in our testing, which would equate to about 240 miles in the real world.

 Also worthy of note is that BYD fits a heat pump as standard to all cars.
 That device helps maintain the vehicle’s range when the temperature drops, which is a recognised problem for EVs when winter comes around.